Nestled comfortably high in the Salt River Range

 View Visser Peak Vista in a larger map

-The trailhead parking area for Strawberry Creek Canyon has plenty of room for camping overnight.
-There is enough space for several groups to spend the night, but there will be no sanitary facilities.
+parking area for Strawberry Creek Canyon has plenty of room for camping overnight.
+There is enough space for several groups to spend the night, but there will be no sanitary facilities

 Backcountry camping around Visser Peak is among the finest you can find.
 Campsites with water features are plentiful on both sides of the peak.
 Forest and meadow are intricately interwoven, providing cover and open vistas alike.